truecharts/public/website/src/content/docs/general/support-policy.md

 ## FluxCD Support Policy

-- We offer support for our Helm-Charts values in FLuxCD as outlined in Helm Chart Support.
+- We offer support for our Helm-Charts values in FluxCD as outlined in Helm Chart Support.
 - We offer [basic documentation](../guides/fluxcd/) and support on how to create a `helm-release` file, to deploy our helm-charts on Flux.
-- We offer support for our Helm-Charts values in FLuxCD as outlined in Helm Chart Support.
+- To be eligible for FluxCD support your repository must be public.
+- All information being provided *must* be un-encrypted.
+You can obfuscate any sensitive information as needed.

 ## What's Explicitly Not Covered By Support